symfony/symfony-docs/form/rendering.rst

 ======================================

 So far, you've seen how an entire form can be rendered with just one line of code.
-Of course, you'll usually need much more flexibility when rendering:
+You'll usually need much more flexibility when rendering:

 .. code-block:: twig